cylc/cylc-admin/docs/proposal-spawn-on-d.md

     tasks to carry on in spite of it
 - Anything else?

+### Commands that target multiple tasks?

+E.g. to force retrigger all tasks `foo*` in cycle points `202303*`.

+In SoS this functionality is far from perfect:
+- it only works on tasks that happen to have proxies in the task pool!
+- triggered tasks might "reflow" or not, depending whether downstream tasks happen to have proxies in the pool

+In SoD this will be much more sensible, but we'll have to consult the DB to match task globs (or take a list of selected tasks from the UI).

 ### Submit number?

 Retry number increments with automatic retries; submit number increments with